 For those who want further variety of waters, there are many other choices within a short driving distance.
 The East Branch of the Penobscot River, the Sebois River, Hot Pond, Grand Lake Matagamon, Grand Lake Sebois, Snowshoe Lake, and Hay Brook, are just some of the many choices that one can choose from.

-We have boats and motors as well as canoes at the lodge for a nominal rental fee, or guests can bring their own if they prefer.
+We have kayaks canoes available to use for free, or guests can bring their own if they prefer.
 We can launch right at the lodge.